conan-io/conan-center-index/docs/consuming_recipes.md

 To be sure that people using these new experimental features are using the required Conan version and testing the actual behavior of those features (feedback about them is very important to Conan).

+## Expected Environment

+When consuming pre-built Conan packages from Conan Center, in most cases you only need the Conan client installed on your system.

+However, when building packages from source, additional tools and dependencies are required.
+These vary depending on the package but typically include a compiler toolchain, CMake, and other build utilities.
+For a comprehensive list of requirements, please refer to the [setup your environment](developing_recipes_locally.md#setup-your-environment) section.

 ## Isolate your project from upstream changes